Digital giants owe workers over pay schemes

 Google CEO Eric Schmidt agreed to fire recruiters when Jobs complained they were offering to pay his people more, according to testimony and emails that U.S. District Judge Lucy Koh found credible enough to take the case to trial.

 Not all of the CEOs rolled over for Apple.
 Palm boss Ed Colligan told Jobs that his pay-suppression scheme, and Apple’s threat to challenge his much smaller company’s patents if he didn’t play along, were “wrong” and “illegal.”
 In a free market, Colligan suggested, “it’s inevitable that we will bump into each other” hunting talent.

 The Justice Department investigated, ordered the companies to stop – and followed the usual Obama-era practice of not hitting powerful domestic interests too hard.
 No criminal charges.
 No compensation.
 So workers sued.

-“You had these high-tech companies fighting with each other in the free market to create the best products with the lowest prices – yet, when it comes to dealing with their own employees, they’d rather not compete, because that’s expensive,” lawyer Eric L. Cramer, a managing shareholder at Philadelphia-based Berger Montague P.C. who represented some of the workers, told me.
+“You had these high-tech companies fighting with each other in the free market to create the best products with the lowest prices – yet, when it comes to dealing with their own employees, they’d rather not compete, because that’s expensive,” lawyer Eric L. Cramer, Chairman at Philadelphia-based Berger Montague P.C. who represented some of the workers, told me.